If you don't like the weather, spend a weekend where everything is under one roof.

 Downtown Minneapolis.
 Nearly all of the attractions, shops and restaurants in downtown Minneapolis are on the eight-mile system of glass skyways that cross streets.

-Nearly all the hotels are, too, including Loews Minneapolis Hotel, formerly Graves 601, across from Target Center and Block E, the Westin and Marquette near Nicollet Mall and Macy's and the Hilton near Orchestra Hall.
+Nearly all the hotels are, too, including Loews Minneapolis Hotel, across from Target Center and Block E, the Westin and Marquette near Nicollet Mall and Macy's and the Hilton near Orchestra Hall.

 The Depot hotels are in a historic complex at the edge of downtown, closer to the river.
-They're not on the skyway system, but they include a 10,000-square-foot indoor water park and a large ice-skating rink in the old train shed, now with floor-to-ceiling glass walls.
+They're not on the skyway system, but they include a large ice-skating rink in the old train shed, now with floor-to-ceiling glass walls.

 Radisson Blu in Bloomington.
 This modern, 13-story hotel is the only one linked to the Mall of America by skyway.
 You know what that means — as much indoor shopping, eating and amusement-park riding as you can handle.